Growth tools only earn their keep if they move a real number — leads, conversions or revenue — not just activity. So where does Adwisely actually fit?

 The natural comparison is Managing Meta/Google Ads directly, or hiring a freelancer — DIY or freelance routes — Adwisely automates the busywork; compare its 10% fee against a specialist's flat retainer at your spend.
 Decide by which one fits the job above, not by the louder brand.

-My ex-banker filter is simple: does Adwisely remove a real cost — time, errors, missed revenue — bigger than what it charges?
+The ex-banker filter — the same yardstick on every review (how we review): My ex-banker filter is simple: does Adwisely remove a real cost — time, errors, missed revenue — bigger than what it charges?
 If the job above is genuinely yours, it's worth a look.
 We never publish fake or “exclusive” prices, so always confirm the current plan on their site.

 Skip it if you run ads across many channels needing granular manual control, or your ad spend is high enough that the 10% fee outweighs doing it in-house.
 Buying a tool to fix a problem you don't have yet just adds cost and another login to manage.